Extended Master's Program Human Resource Studies

 - These activities are supervised by a senior researcher of the department.

-You cannot directly apply for the Extended Master.
-You’ll have to be enrolled in the Master’s program Human Resource Studies to apply for one of the three options for the Extended Master Human Resource Studies.
+You cannot directly apply for the Extended Master's program.
+You have to be enrolled in the Master’s program Human Resource Studies, as well as being an excellent (top 20%) student to apply for one of the three options for the Extended Master's program Human Resource Studies.

 - If you are interested, you must contact your program coordinator.